Vector3

 class expects a flat array of numbers.
 To use an array of Vector3

-, you must first flatten the vectors using the flatMap
+, we must first flatten the vectors using the flatMap

 function: